Complete Guide to Estate and Gift Taxation

 e.
 Specifying the stepped computation under the subtraction method to determine an amount of a gift resulting from a transfer to which §2701 applies.

-4. Recall the terms used in §2702 concerning transfers of interests in trust, identify the application of the zero value rule to a transfer of interest in trust, and specify exceptions to §2702, determine the transfer of an interest in property when there is one or more term interests as a transfer of an interest in a trust, and specify the treatment of joint purchases.
+4. Recall the terms used in §2702 concerning transfers of interests in trust, identify the application of the zero value rule to a transfer of an interest in trust, and specify exceptions to §2702, determine the transfer of an interest in property when there is one or more term interests as a transfer of an interest in a trust, and specify the treatment of joint purchases.

 5. Recognize the requirements and exceptions of §2703 to ensure property is valued appropriately, identify lapses as a transfer by gift or as includible in the decedent’s gross estate under §2704, recall the key terminology of §2704 under the evaluation rules, specify the amount of the transfer stating which lapses or restrictions qualify as an applicable restriction.